dplocki/podcast-downloader/README.md

 The script will download exactly given number of episodes from the feed.

 Set by `download_last_n_episodes`.
-The *n* must be replace by number of episodes, which you wanted to have downloaded.
-For example: `download_last_5_episodes` means that 5 last episodes will be downloaded.
+The *n* must be replaced by number of episodes, which you wanted to have downloaded.
+For example: `download_last_5_episodes` means that five last episodes will be downloaded.

 ### Download all from n days